West Virginia Court Records

 Which Courts in West Virginia Have Jurisdiction to Hear Traffic Violation Matters?

-West Virginia traffic violations and infractions are heard in Municipal Court, Magistrate Court or Circuit Court.
-Cases involving violations of municipal ordinances are held in Municipal court, while misdemeanor cases and violations of state traffic laws are heard in Magistrate court.
-Circuit courts have jurisdiction over all misdemeanors so it is possible for a traffic case to be heard there as well.
+West Virginia traffic violations and infractions are heard in Municipal Court, Magistrate Court, or Circuit Court.
+Cases involving violations of municipal ordinances are held in Municipal Court, while misdemeanor cases and violations of state traffic laws are heard in Magistrate Court.
+Circuit courts have jurisdiction over all misdemeanors, so it is possible for a traffic case to be heard there as well.

 Getting a Traffic Ticket in West Virginia